CNCLgithub/Algorithms-of-the-Mind/README.md

 Follow the steps in the rest of this document to set up your coding and computation environment for this course.

-# Connect Grace
+# Connect to Grace

-Start by reading YCRC's tutorials https://docs.ycrc.yale.edu/clusters-at-yale/ and including their page on Open On Demand (OOD) Web Portal https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/.
+Start by reading YCRC's tutorials https://docs.ycrc.yale.edu/clusters-at-yale/, including the section on Open On Demand (OOD) Web Portal https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/.

+Grace is the HPC cluster we will be using for this course.
+It's served and maintained by YCRC.

-Now, there are a number of ways in which you can work on Grace.
+(Now, there are a number of ways in which you can work on Grace.
 Here I'll describe the method I find most convenient -- follow along, or figure out your own method.
-And ask away if you run into any trouble.
+And ask away if you run into any trouble.)

 ## Access to the Open On Demand (OOD) interface on Grace

 OOD provides a graphical user interface.
-That's how we will use Jupyter Notebooks, which is the primary manner in which you will develop code and execute it in this course.
+That's how we will be able to use Jupyter Notebooks on the cluster, which is the primary manner in which you will develop code and execute it in this course.

-YCRC provided this course with a specific OOD server (which is different from the common URL listed on their webiste) Go to the following URL for our class-specific OOD server and log in using your Yale credentials (you need to be on the Yale VPN) https://psyc261.ycrc.yale.edu.
+YCRC provided this course with a specific OOD server (which is different from the common URL listed on their webiste for Grace).

+Go to the following URL for our class-specific OOD server and log in using your Yale credentials (you need to be on the Yale VPN) https://psyc261.ycrc.yale.edu.

 ### Open a shell terminal using OOD

-On the top menu row, click "Clusters" and click ">_Grace Shell Access".
+On the top menu row (blue banner), click "Clusters" and then click ">_Grace Shell Access".

 You have landed on a login node on Grace with a shell terminal.

-Because we cannot do computation on a login node, we gotta get an interactive session on a compute node.
-But before, let's start a tmux session.
+Because we cannot do computation on a login node, we gotta get an interactive session on a compute node (see the tutorials linked above).
+But before, let's start a `tmux` session.

 ### Open a tmux screen on your shell terminal

-When using a remote terminal, you are strongly recommended to use a screen manager, e.g., `tmux`, which allows you to not lose your terminal session due to connection failures or simply loggin out.
-It is like being able to put your remote session into sleep mode (instead of shutting it up and re-starting each time you need it).
+When using a remote terminal, you are strongly recommended to use a screen manager, e.g., `tmux`, which allows you to not lose your terminal session due to connection failures or simply logging out.
+It is like being able to put your remote terminal session into sleep mode (instead of shutting it up and re-starting each time you need it).

-Read up on tmux https://docs.ycrc.yale.edu/clusters-at-yale/guides/tmux/
+Read up on `tmux` https://docs.ycrc.yale.edu/clusters-at-yale/guides/tmux/

-Now create a new tmux session on your shell terminal (notice that we are still on the initial login node).
+Now follow along to create a new tmux session on your shell terminal (notice that we are still on the initial login node).

 ```
 # create a new tmux session
 tmux
 ```

-or
+or, if you have already started a `tmux` session, connect back to it again:

 ```
 # attach back an already existing session